U.S. says no China-style climate deal in works for India

 China is the top greenhouse gas emitter, ahead of the United States, the European Union and India.

-Under a joint U.S.-China announcement last month, the United States will cut its emissions by between 26 percent and 28 percent from 2005 levels by 2025 and China agreed to cap its fast-rising emissions around 2030, its first peak.
+Under a joint U.S.-China announcement last month, the United States will cut its emissions by between 26 and 28 percent from 1990 levels by 2025 and China agreed to cap its fast-rising emissions around 2030, its first peak.

+Stern also said that he did not expect Beijing to give details of the size of the peak of emissions when it submits plans to the United Nations next year, under promises for national climate action.

+The pledges are to be part of a global deal to be reached at a summit in Paris next December.

 China's per capita greenhouse gas emissions have surged in recent years to match average EU levels, while India's are below the world average.